basilaiageorgee/basilaiageorgee/README.md

 - 👋 Hi, I’m George Basilaia, 18 years old  from Europe,Georgia.
-- 👀 I’m interested in Fullstack Developmet/Software Engineering
+- 👀 I’m interested in Java,DS and MERN stack.
-- 🌱 I’m currently learning Node/React
 - 📫 How to reach me - basilaiageorge01@gmail.com